Kenneth Waller

 Kenneth Waller (5 November 1927 – 28 January 2000) was an English actor.
-He was known for portraying Grandad in Bread and Old Mr. Grace in Are You Being Served?
+He was known for portraying Old Mr. Grace in Are You Being Served? and Grandad in Bread.

 Early life

 Kenneth Waller was born in Lowerhouses Huddersfield, Yorkshire on 5 November 1927.
-In 1931 during the depression, he moved to Hythe, Hampshire in the New Forest and they were living there at the breakout of World War II.
-In 1940 his family returned to his native Huddersfield.Huddersfield Daily Examiner - 27 February 1989 Waller left school aged 16 and worked as a wages clerk until being called up for National Service.
+In 1931, during the Great Depression, he moved to Hythe, Hampshire in the New Forest and they were living there at the breakout of World War II.
+In 1940, his family returned to his native Huddersfield.Huddersfield Daily Examiner - 27 February 1989 Waller left school aged 16 and worked as a wages clerk until being called up for National Service.

 In 1949, he was a member of the Christ Church Woodhouse men's choir.

 After serving in the Royal Air Force as a Radar Mechanic, Waller worked for a firm of auctioneers.

 Career

 Experience in local rep at the Oxford Playhouse encouraged him to move to London, where he made his West End debut in Julian Slade and Dorothy Reynolds' 1957 musical Free as Air.
 He was later in the original cast of Give a Dog a Bone in 1964, and took over various roles in various other London productions such as Salad Days and Anne of Green Gables: The Musical.
 Waller was also associated the Open Air Theatre, Regent's Park, but always looked forward to the times when his work took him on location further afield, including Rome, India and Scandinavia.

 An excellent pianist and an ardent lover of classical and choral music, Waller was extremely knowledgeable on the subject of oratorio and sang with Anthony Bowles' Actors' choir and the BBC Chorus.
 He also appeared as the Narrator in Peter and the Wolf, and Carl Davis wrote a special concert piece, "Duck's Diary," for him.